fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    A simulation box with PEC at all boundaries acts like a shielded enclosure.
    EMC test labs use room-sized metal enclosures to create reverberation chambers.
-Taking advantage of the standing waves due to reflections, one can create strong electric fields at selected positions to generate eletromagnetic interference.
+Taking advantage of the standing waves due to reflections, one can create strong electric fields at localized regions to generate electromagnetic interference for testing.
    Image by Dr. Hans Georg Krauthäuser (Hgk at English Wikipedia), licensed under CC BY-SA 3.0.